4 San

 each value are kept in mind, then the right mixes

-are a matter of design not intrinsic competition
+are a matter of collaborative design and individual choice, not intrinsic competition

 between the values themselves.
 Think of access.